 Marriage and Civil Partnership Discrimination - Jonathan Lea Network

-At The Jonathan Lea Network, we believe everyone should be treated equally at work—regardless of whether they’re married or in a civil partnership.
+Everyone should be treated equally at work—regardless of whether they’re married or in a civil partnership.
 Unfortunately, some employees are still unfairly treated, overlooked, or dismissed due to their relationship status – this is called Marriage and Civil Partnership discrimination.

 What Is Marriage and Civil Partnership Discrimination?

 Marriage and civil partnership is one of the protected characteristics under the Equality Act 2010.
-This means employees are legally protected against unfair treatment at work because they
+This means employees are legally protected against unfair treatment at work because they are:

 ● Married (whether in a religious or civil ceremony)